 Does acupuncture hurt?

 Acupuncture is relatively painless.
-Most people do not feel the needles when they are inserted, however some may experience a small discomfort as the needle penetrates the skin, it may be followed by a dull ache or tingling sensation.
+Most people do not feel the needles when they are inserted, however you may experience a small discomfort as the needle penetrates the skin.
+It may be followed by a dull ache or tingling sensation.

 Is acupuncture safe?